Mount Carmel Public Records Directory

 Elections & Voter Records

-Mount Carmel voters are served by the Hawkins County Election Commission, located at 150 East Main Street, Suite 9, Rogersville, TN 37857.
-The Election Commission can be reached at (423) 272-7659 and maintains information about voter registration, polling locations, and election results.
-Tennessee residents can register to vote online through the Tennessee Secretary of State's website at https://ovr.govote.tn.gov/, by mail using a voter registration application, or in person at the Election Commission office, county clerk's office, or various state agencies.
-Voter registration deadlines in Tennessee require registration at least 30 days before an election.
-Applicants must be U.S. citizens, Tennessee residents, at least 18 years old by election day, and not convicted of certain felonies (or have had voting rights restored).
-Valid forms of identification include a Tennessee driver license, U.S. passport, or other government-issued photo ID.
-Because Mount Carmel is unincorporated, there are no municipal elections for mayor or city council; residents vote in county, state, and federal elections.
-Hawkins County elections include County Mayor, County Commission seats representing various districts, County Clerk, Register of Deeds, Trustee, Sheriff, Circuit Court Clerk, and other constitutional offices.
-Mount Carmel voters can find their assigned polling place by using the Tennessee Polling Place Locator at https://web.go-vote-tn.elections.tn.gov/search or by contacting the Hawkins County Election Commission.
-Tennessee law makes certain election records public, including voter registration lists (available for purchase for legitimate purposes), campaign finance disclosures filed with the Tennessee Registry of Election Finance, candidate petitions and qualifying documents, and precinct-level election results.
-The Hawkins County Election Commission publishes unofficial election results on election night and certified results after canvassing.
-In the November 2024 presidential election, Hawkins County recorded approximately 17,500 total votes cast with voter turnout around 62-65% of registered voters; the county strongly favored Republican candidates consistent with regional voting patterns.
-Looking ahead to the November 3, 2026 general election, Mount Carmel and Hawkins County voters will decide several important races.
-Tennessee will hold elections for Governor (with incumbent Bill Lee term-limited, creating an open race), one U.S. Senate seat (Class II - Senator Lamar Alexander's former seat, currently held by Senator Bill Hagerty, who would be up for re-election in 2026), all U.S. House seats including Tennessee's 1st Congressional District which represents Hawkins County, all Tennessee State Senate seats (which serve four-year terms), all Tennessee State House seats (which serve two-year terms), and various Hawkins County offices depending on the election cycle.
-Tennessee uses absentee voting by mail for qualified voters; applications are available through the Election Commission and must be requested for each election.
-Eligible absentee voters include persons 60 years or older, hospitalized or ill voters, full-time students outside the county, election day workers, those observing religious holidays, and persons with disabilities.
-Early voting is available at designated locations in Hawkins County for approximately two weeks before each election, offering convenient in-person voting without requiring an excuse.
+Citizens, Tennessee residents, at least 18 years old by election day, and not disqualified by certain felony convictions unless voting rights have been restored.
+Acceptable identification includes a Tennessee driver license, U.S. Passport, or other government-issued photo ID.
+Instead, residents vote in county, state, and federal contests.
+County races include positions for County Mayor, County Commission districts, County Clerk, Register of Deeds, Trustee, Sheriff, Circuit Court Clerk, and other constitutional officers.
+Residents can locate their assigned polling place using the Tennessee Polling Place Locator at https://web.go-vote-tn.elections.tn.gov/search or by calling the Election Commission.
+Tennessee law requires certain election records to be public, including voter registration lists available for purchase for legitimate purposes, campaign finance disclosures filed with the Tennessee Registry of Election Finance, candidate qualifying documents, and precinct-level results.
+The Election Commission releases unofficial results on election night and certified tallies after canvassing.
+During the November 2024 presidential election, Hawkins County recorded approximately 17,500 total votes with turnout around 62-65% of registered voters, strongly favoring Republican candidates in line with regional patterns.
+One U.S. Senate seat will be contested, the Class II seat currently held by Senator Bill Hagerty, who would be seeking re-election in 2026.
+All U.S. House seats are on the ballot, including Tennessee's 1st Congressional District representing Hawkins County.
+All Tennessee State Senate seats, which Various Hawkins County offices will also appear depending on the election cycle.
+Absentee voting by mail is available for qualified voters who request an application for each election from the Election Commission.
+Eligible absentee voters include those 60 years or older, hospitalized or ill individuals, full-time students living outside the county, election day workers, persons observing religious holidays, and those with disabilities.
+Early voting takes place at designated county locations for approximately two weeks before each election, providing convenient in-person voting without requiring an excuse.

 Frequently Asked Questions